 The Faculty of Rehabilitation Medicine, University of Alberta

 The Faculty of Rehabilitation Medicine at the University of Alberta has a strong inter-disciplinary robotics research program.
-The program applies science, technology and engineering and the expertise of Occupational Therapists, Physical Therapists and Speech Language Pathologist to improve the lives of people who are temporarily or permanently disabled.
+The program applies science, technology and engineering and the expertise of Occupational Therapists, Physical Therapists and Speech Language Pathologists to improve the lives of people who are temporarily or permanently disabled.